Staff Report #2

 |Bus runs on time||49%|

-As set out in the following chart, service performance complaints expressed in terms of 100,000 riders had been trending downward since 2017.
-In 2020, the trend reversed, taking this measure back above the 2017 level.
+As set out in the following chart, service performance complaints expressed in terms of 100,000 riders had been trending downward since 2018.
+In 2020, the trend reversed, taking this measure back above the 2017 level, and extended even further in 2021.
+Of interest, the compliments, while much smaller in number, trended in an almost identical manner as the complaints.
 The charts below provide an overview of the total number of complaints and compliments as well as a breakdown of same by category which provides the opportunity for further analysis.

 As important as the overall number of complaints received, is the nature of the complaints, all of which are analyzed to assess the impacts of the previous years’ service plan changes as well as to plan for future service changes.
 The table below sets out a breakdown of the number of service complaints over the four-year period by category, as well as a percentage change in each category over the period.

-While it is difficult to compare the numbers of complaints received in 2020 to previous years given the varying operating conditions relating to the pandemic, the total complaints per 100,000 riders provides a measure that can be compared.
-As indicated in the above table, while the total service performance complaints per rider had been steadily declining over the period 2017-2019, it jumped back up to pre-2017 levels in 2020.
+While it is difficult to compare the total number of complaints received in 2020 and 2021 to previous years given the varying operating conditions relating to the pandemic, the total complaints per 100,000 riders provides a measure that can be compared.
+As indicated in the above table, while the total service performance complaints per rider had been steadily declining over since 2018, it climbed significantly in 2020 and again in 2021.
 The possible reasons for the increase as well as the shift in complaint categories is discussed further below.